Campaign, negotiation, and claims

 Check if any of your colleagues need to join NZEI.
 It only takes a few minutes to join up.

-Keep an eye on your email and social media to find out when they'll be happening.
+Keep an eye on your email and social media to find out what's happening.
 We'll give you plenty of notice so that you can plan ahead.

 Stay up to date